 The diverse statistical techniques we use in research include cluster analysis, regression, correlation, principal component analysis (PCA) and artificial neural networks (ANNs).
 Our approach enables us to extract important information from the data, allowing for more efficient and effective data interpretation.
 Our experience spans multiple disciplines, including geochemical studies, catchment classification and flood risk analyses.
 In particular, C&R recognise the efficiency inherent in the numerical model building of ANNs, and we adapt their consideration of nonlinearity to our advantage when we apply ANNs in natural systems.
 We recently provided clients with estimates of coal quality based on ANN results, and used ANNs to explore causal relationships between climate drivers and extreme weather events in Australia at both regional and national scales.

 C&R also have expertise in applying programming software (including GNU Octave, R and Excel) to complex data sets and analyses.
 We regularly provide our clients with solutions using Excel functions and Visual Basic for Applications (VBA), producing database management tools and predictive models.

 Coral Sea Research

 The Coral Sea, off the coast of Queensland, remains a relatively untouched, unexplored and sensitive region, nominated as a potential marine protected area.
 Given its location off the Great Barrier Reef, it has the potential to act as a refuge for marine life in times of climatic stress.
 However, our knowledge of the connectivity of the reefs and cays of the Coral Sea, both within the region and the Great Barrier Reef, remains limited.
-C&R Consulting conducted research into the use of coral cores to extend our onshore rainfall records for research into extreme rainfall events.
+C&R conducted research into the use of coral cores to extend our onshore rainfall records for research into extreme rainfall events.